-The German History Society (GHS), in association with the Royal Historical Society (RHS), will award a prize of £500 to the winner of their annual essay competition.
+The German History Society will award a prize of £500 to the winner of their annual essay competition.
 In addition, the essay will be considered for publication in German History.

 The prize will be presented to the winner at the Annual General Meeting of the GHS in September.
-The Society will pay the cost of travel within the UK and Ireland for the winner attending the AGM to receive the award.
+The Society will pay the cost of travel within the UK and Ireland for the winner to attend the AGM to receive the award.

 - The essay can be on any aspect of German History, including the history of German-speaking people both within and beyond Europe.
 Papers drawing on research in primary sources and critical, methodological or theoretical essays are equally welcome.

 - Any student registered for a postgraduate degree (master’s or doctoral) at a university in the UK or the Republic of Ireland is eligible to enter the competition.
 All postgraduates who submitted their dissertation within twelve months of the date of submission of the essay are also eligible.

 - The text of the essay (exclusive of references and bibliography) must not exceed 10,000 words.

 - The essay must be submitted in English.